Michael Moebius: Legal case and copyright

 In 2023 a U.S. federal court in Illinois ruled in favor of Michael Moebius in a large-scale copyright case against several hundred online sellers who had distributed his artworks without permission.
-The court awarded statutory damages totaling 120 million USD.
+The court awarded statutory damages totaling US$120 million.
 The case drew wide attention in the art and media world and has been described as one of the largest copyright rulings involving a living artist, setting a precedent for the protection of intellectual property in the digital age.

 Several international outlets reported on the decision and its implications for the art market and online counterfeiting, including La Gazette Drouot and Revolution.
 Moebius has also pursued legal action against the online retailer Redbubble and the Chinese conglomerate Shein.

 Collaborations and projects

 In 2023 the historic German state-owned manufacturer Meissen Porcelain announced a collaboration with Moebius to create life-size porcelain busts based on his iconic Bubblegum portraits.
 The glass components for these works were produced in cooperation with the Mosser Glassworks in Karlovy Vary.

 In the same year Moebius launched the petition Oscars for Legends, advocating posthumous Academy Awards for Marilyn Monroe, Elvis Presley, and James Dean.
 The initiative was inspired by his large-scale oil painting depicting the three icons celebrating their Oscars – awards they never received in their lifetimes.

 In 2025 Moebius collaborated with the watchmaker Glashütte Original and was featured on the cover of Revolution magazine in connection with the model "PanoMaticCalendar – Blue of Dawn", which visually relates to his artistic themes.